-Professor of the Practice in the Sanford School of Public Policy
+Professor of the Practice Emeritus of Public Policy

 Alex Harris has photographed extensively in the American South, New Mexico, Alaska, and Cuba.
 His work is represented in major collections including The San Francisco Museum of Modern Art, The J. Paul Getty Museum in Los Angeles, The Museum of Modern Art in New York, The High Museum of Art in Atlanta, The North Carolina Museum of Art, and the Metropolitan Museum of Art.